-The College is tax exempt under Internal Revenue Service code.
+The College is tax exempt under Internal Revenue Service code section 501(a).
 It is also exempt from state income taxes under Arkansas law.
 Accordingly, no provision for income taxes is made in the financial statements.

 NOTE 4: Capital Assets